A petrol and service station illuminated to be seen from afar

 A petrol and service station of the future has opened near to Munich, Germany.
 The station offers a diversity of new fuelling options.
 The inverse gabled roof seen from afar is illuminated by ERCO.

-The Fürholzen petrol and service station is located on the A9 highway from Nuremberg to Munich.
+The Fürholzen petrol and service station is located on the A9 motorway from Nuremberg to Munich.
 For vehicle fuelling it offers a variety of different fuels ranging from electric and gas to hydrogen.
 The site also has a shop, restaurant and washroom facilities, and the adjacent parking area also provides parking for more than 250 cars, trucks and buses.
-The petrol and service station is managed by the Southern Bavaria highway directorate and operated by Tank & Rast GmbH.
+The petrol and service station is managed by the Southern Bavaria motorway directorate and operated by Tank & Rast GmbH.
 The total investment was approximately 35 million euros.
-Following a construction period of just a few months, the new port of call for travellers was opened on September 1, 2017.
+Following a construction period of just a few months, the new port of call for travellers was opened on 1 September 2017.

 An innovative service station with original character

-The innovative character of the fuelling concept is reflected in the contemporary design of the complete facility.
-The Munich offices of Allmann Sattler Wappner were responsible for the architecture.
+Sattler Wappner were responsible for the architecture.
 The defining element consists of a long, curved gabled roof inversely folded upwards and running from the filling area through to the shop, restaurant and terrace.
 Interior design by the Austrian designers W2 Manufaktur integrates the dynamic shape of the building to translate it into a room-defining element with folded wooden formwork.
 Traditional Bavarian elements have also been stylishly reinterpreted.

 Leather armchairs, tables made of tree slabs and metal plant partition walls for example served as sources of inspiration.
 An inviting, cosy atmosphere was created despite being reduced to the essentials.
 Seating areas offer travellers an area of shelter to rest for a few minutes and at the same time provide views into the spacious interior.